The Basics of Canasta

 One reason for Canasta’s widespread popularity is its use of wild cards, which make the game high scoring and unpredictable.
 Canasta is also one of the few partnership games (other than Bridge and Euchre) where the players can work in unison, although it also functions perfectly well as a two- or three-handed game.

-The rules to Canasta may seem a little cockeyed, but after you acquaint yourself with a couple of unique ideas, you’ll have a great way to pass the time with a few competitive friends.
+The rules may seem a little cockeyed, but after you learn how to play Canasta, you’ll have a great way to pass the time with a few competitive friends.

 To play Canasta, you need the following: